-To reclaim the space of existing large driveway, the Jay Graham proposed moving the garage door from one side of the existing structure to another, which significantly expanded the garden area.
+To reclaim the space of the existing large driveway, Jay Graham proposed moving the garage door from one side of the existing structure to another, which significantly expanded the garden.

-Recognizing potential storm water issues with steeper driveway, a permeable strip of thin rows of edge-set flagstone was inserted to capture and convey water while add interest to the hardscape.
+Recognizing potential storm water issues with steeper driveway, a permeable strip of thin rows of edge-set flagstone was inserted to capture and convey water.

-The circular mound in the site’s center reconciles the angles, designates a focal point, and creates dynamic edges to the garden spaces.
-An angled wall was used to mediate new and existing structures.
+The circular mound in the site’s center reconciles the angles, designates a focal point, and creates dynamic edges to the garden.
+An angled wall mediates new and existing structures.
 The walkway to the street pulls rhythm from the house by continuing the use of dark paving bands.

 The Forest Hills residence demonstrates collaboration between architect and landscape architect, using design to transform the access, view, and experience.

 of the site.

 1-Shift automobile circulation from center to periphery